zephyrproject-rtos/zephyr/doc/subsystems/networking/ip-stack-architecture.rst

     Network data flow

-The application typically consists of one or more tasks or fibers that execute the application logic.
+The application typically consists of one or more tasks or threads that execute the application logic.
 When using the network connectivity APIs, following things will happen.